Imperial Classical Ballet

 Contemporary dance involves incorporating aspects of movement from several other genres such as jazz, modern and ballet.
 It has unpredictable changes in rhythm, speed, and direction and it relies on fluidity and improvisational movement to evoke a range of feelings in the audience.
 It also offers the dancer ultimate creative freedom to perform an emotive piece that identifies with them.
 Contemporary Dance begins at the core, or torso, of the body and uses elements of contract, release, spiral, floor work, fall and recovery, and improvisation.
 This evolving style has fast become one of the most dominant genres for dancers throughout the world.

-Jazz is known for being heavily syncopated and unpredictable, thanks to its African influences, and jazz dance is the same way.
+Jazz is known for being heavily syncopated and unpredictable thanks to its African influences.
 Dancers may be slow, dreamlike, and graceful, or they may move abruptly and sharply, executing fantastic leaps and turns.
 As a result, they must be physically very flexible, and very attuned to the music they dance to.
+Jazz styles range from Musical Theatre, Lyrical Jazz, Classic Jazz, Commercial & Funk Jazz.